-- African Americans

-- Hispanics

-- Asians

-- Pacific Islanders

-- Native Americans
+African Americans, Hispanics, Asians, Pacific Islanders and Native Americans are at an increased risk for kidney disease.
 One reason is diabetes is more common in these groups.
 African Americans also have a higher risk factor for high blood pressure.

 Other symptoms of CKD are:

 - Loss of energy

 - Poor appetite

-- Cannot sleep well
+- Troubling sleeping

 - Dry, itchy skin

 - Muscle cramping at night

 - Swollen feet and ankles

-- swelling around the eyes, mainly in the morning
+- Puffiness around the eyes, mainly in the morning

 - The need to urinate more often, mainly at night

-- sudden weight loss or gain
+- Unexpected weight loss or gain